tibetan-nlp/annodoc/index.md

 The aim is to create a set of easy to follow instructions that facilitate a high degree of inter-annotator agreement.
 In particular, we aim to keep semantic decisions to a minimum, leaving such considerations to the lexicographer.

-For each part-of-speech tagged sentence or annotation unit, we ask the annotator to perform the following tasks:
+For each part-of-speech tagged annotation unit,, we ask the annotator to perform the following tasks:

 1. Identify and label the verbs.
-    1. Identify each verb.
+    * Identify each verb.
-    1. Label each verb with the argument frame that is required to capture all of its understood arguments on that occasion of use.
+    * Label each verb with the argument frame that is required to capture all of its understood arguments on that occasion of use.
 1. Identify and label the core arguments of each verb.
-    1. Identify at most one head word for each core argument position.
+    * Identify at most one head word for each core argument position.
-    1. Link each argument head word to its verb using one of the following dependency relations: `nsubj`, `obj`, `iobj`, `csubj`, `ccomp` or `xcomp`.
+    * Link each argument head word to its verb using one of the following dependency relations: `nsubj`, `obj`, `iobj`, `csubj`, `ccomp` or `xcomp`.
 1. Identify and label the oblique modifiers of each verb.
-    1. Identify any modifiers related to the verb.
+    * Identify any modifiers related to the verb.
-    1. Link the head word of each such modifier to the verb, using one of the following dependency relations: `advcl`, `acl`, or `obl`.
+    * Link the head word of each such modifier to the verb, using one of the following dependency relations: `advcl`, `acl`, or `obl`.

 This task list may be easy to follow, but it is not mechanical.
 It poses